 No president has been officially impeached before: president Johnson in 1868 and Clinton in 1998 were acquitted at trial by the Senate.
 Nixon resigned before he could be impeached over the Watergate scandal.

 At this stage, it is about waiting to see what Congress’ investigations into the Russia links bring in before introducing something as serious as impeachment.

 The story so far…

-According to a report by The New York Times this week, intercepted phone calls allegedly show that Trump’s election campaign had multiple communications with senior Russian intelligence officials prior to the election.
+According to a report by The New York Times in February, intercepted phone calls allegedly show that Trump’s election campaign had multiple communications with senior Russian intelligence officials prior to the election.

 Questions have been raised over Trump’s apparent admiration of Russia and its president Vladimir Putin in the past, not least his appeal made to Russia back in July to dig up information on Trump’s US election opponent Hillary Clinton.